MahmoodAbdali79/Face-anti-spoofing/README.md

 # Face-anti-spoofing

-Face anti spoofing is a challenge in computer vision task that helps to find out if a film is real  or fake. in other word we're finding liveness in films that captured from humans.
+Face anti spoofing is a challenging task in computer vision.
+It is the task of preventing false facial verification by using a photo, video, mask or a different substitute for an authorized person's face. in other word we're finding liveness in films that captured from humans.
 For this task, lots of models have been provided and we selected [one](https://github.com/emadeldeen24/face-anti-spoofing) of them to retrain on dataset and getting better result.

 ## origin datasets

-We use OULU-NPU as our train dataset to reach better result .This dataset involves tow type of attack presentation ( `print-attack` and `reply-attack`)  and real film in some series and two different background. you can see more detail about this [here](https://sites.google.com/site/oulunpudatabase/).
+We use OULU-NPU as our training dataset to reach a better result .This dataset contains two types of attack presentation ( `print-attack` and `reply-attack`)  and real film in some series with two different backgrounds. more details about this dataset -> [here](https://sites.google.com/site/oulunpudatabase/).

 ## functions